 Distributed small-scale battery banks can contribute to the least-cost operation of Australian electricity networks by reducing demand from over-loaded feeders during peak usage periods.
 They can also assist solar PV owners to reduce their dependence on fossil fuel-fired grid electricity by storing excess solar generation for later use.

-Larger battery systems can provide ancillary services to wholesale electricity markets, supporting grid frequency following sudden losses in generation or increases in demand.
+Larger battery systems can provide ancillary services to the NEM, supporting grid frequency following sudden losses in generation or increases in demand.
 They can also provide ramping control for wind and solar power plant output, as well as for industrial loads.
 For these industrial customers, demand charges can be reduced by behind-the-meter batteries dispatched by smart controls during peak demand.

 In remote and off-grid areas, where high-cost electricity is provided by diesel generators, battery systems can allow for the integration of higher amounts of low-cost electricity from wind and solar PV.